maetee/mwz_name_generator/README.md

 # mwz_name_generator
-Use for generate random name for testing
+Use for generate random name for testing or for anything you want to...